We’re talking RC Sailboats in 2018 and they are definitely not a boring hobby at all!

 This one gets a little out of the comfort zone, but for a good reason.

 The RC Sailboat hobby changes a lot when you go into bigger stuff.
-This 1m monster called Ragazza, from Pro Boat, is the thing that will give you the feeling closest to using a real sailboat on the sea.
+This is a considerably bigger boat, and a very popular one at that called DragonFLite, is the thing that will give you the feeling closest to using a real sailboat on the sea.

 - the hull is made from fiberglass – a sign of quality and very lightweight material